 If you have Unify Colors available to you then this is how it works.
 If you add a dye module into the chest / upperbody body and press Unify Colors, it will apply that dye combination to all visible items of clothing.
 This can save dying individual items.
 But you should be aware that if you have dyes in other parts of your attire, Unify Colors will overwrite them.
 If this has happened, don’t freak out!
-Just remind all your outfit items and start over.
+Just remove all your outfit items and start over.

 ↑ Post Menu

 The basic idea when making outfits in SWTOR is that you drag an item of clothing from your inventory into the relevant slot on an outfits tab.
 So you must first have the item in your inventory.